aritra0593/Reinforced-Feature-Points/Readme.md

 **Training**

-Run the training code by :
+To run the training code, go into the folder named Training, and then run this:

 python main.py

 **Testing**